LaurenForster25/charles-darwin-project-one/README.md

  - Throughout the website design, I have coded a lot of navigation links.
 At the start of the project I only had one page for the enitre site and decided to create a nav bar that linked to each paragraph on the page.
 When I first created these links not all of them would send me to another part of the page, after looking at the code I realised that I had not added the hashtag symbol to all of the link values.
  - Later on in the website design I had created three pages containing different content for the site.
 Therefore the navigation bars had to be adjusted.
 Instead of having seven navigation links to each paragraph I created three links, one for each page.
 At first these links would not take me to the different parts of the site when I opened them up in the browser and I could not figure out the problem  by simply looking at the code.
 I searched the problem on Google and found that I had kept the hashtag symbols in for the new values, when hashtags are only used for links on the same page as opposed to a different page entirely.

-  -The biggest problem I had whilst incorporating images and videos into the site was getting the video to play in the website.
+  - The biggest problem I had whilst incorporating images and videos into the site was getting the video to play in the website.
 At first I used the video element but this was unsuccessful.
 After a lot of tinkering to the code I realised that the problem wasn't the code itself but that the video link was not compatible with the element that I was using.
 I then used ChatGPT to figure out the solution by having it directly look at my code and it provided a solution for me using an iframe element.
 The iframe embedded the video into the document and it played successfully.
 This was first piece of code that I had not created myself within the website.
-  -I also came across an issue when trying to transfer the HMS Beagle Voyage image into the new website layout.
+  - I also came across an issue when trying to transfer the HMS Beagle Voyage image into the new website layout.
 It would not fit down to the size of the site and I used extensive elements in CSS to try and fix this issue, including width percentage, margin adjustments and even adding padding.
 After many attempts I decided to use ChatGPT again as this tool was the most useful to me when I had an issue with the youtube video.
 It gave me a solution that combined the elements max-width, height, display, margin-left and margin-right.
 Whilst also suggesting that I use the '#beagle img' instead of just '#beagle' to address the image in my css code.

 ## Deployment

- -In order to deploy the website on GitHub, I followed the steps below:
+ - In order to deploy the website on GitHub, I followed the steps below:
  1. In the GitHub repository, I navigated towards the settings icon on the top right corner of the page.
  2. From there, I selected 'Pages' from the left-hand side bar.
  3. I ensured that the source was set to 'Deploy from Branch', the Main branch was selected and that the folder was set to Root.